iNPUTmice/SecureConversation/README.md

 #### What is Blind Trust Before Verification / why are messages marked with a red lock?

-Read more about the concept on https://gultsch.de/trust.html
+Read more about the concept of https://gultsch.de/trust.html

 ### What clients do I use on other platforms
 There are XMPP Clients available for all major platforms.